Apr 16, 2023

 “Tech neck” is a term commonly used by medical professionals to describe a repetitive stress injury where your muscles are excessively stressed while using phones, tablets, and computers, typically resulting in neck and shoulder pain, stiffness, and soreness.

-What happens is that you’re working on a computer or looking down at your phone, the muscles in the back of your neck have to contract to hold your head up.
-The more you look down, the more the muscles have to work to keep your head up.
-When you hold your head at a 45-degree angle or greater, the physical stress placed on your neck gets dangerously high.
+When you’re working on a computer or looking down at your phone, the muscles in the back of your neck have to contract to hold your head up.
+The more you look down, the more the muscles work to keep your head up.
+When you hold your head at a 45-degree angle or greater, the physical stress on your neck gets dangerously high.

-The good news is that even though tech neck is very prevalent, it is definitely preventable.
+The good news is that even though tech neck is very prevalent, it is preventable.

-The easiest way to prevent tech neck is, of course, to cut down on your mobile device usage.
+The easiest way to prevent tech neck is to cut down on your mobile device usage.
 Let’s admit it – most of us don’t need to be looking at our phones as often as we do, it is just a habit we’ve developed.

 Set aside pockets of time in a day where no devices are allowed, and once you’ve managed to accomplish this for a week, try making these no-device intervals longer in the following week.
-These may seem like small steps, but will definitely pay off in the long run.
+These may seem like small steps but they will pay off in the long run.

 Relax your head, neck, and shoulder – they should be in a neutral position, where only your eyes are lowered to look down at your devices.
 It is also good to do some simple neck strengthening exercises throughout the day: slowly move your head from left to right, then up and down.

-As mentioned earlier, stressing the muscles in the back of your neck and shoulder for long durations can cause you to suffer in pain.
+As mentioned, stressing the muscles in the back of your neck and shoulder for long durations can cause pain.

 However tempting it is to try and rectify your pain yourself through means such as cracking your neck, here’s what you need to know: cracking your neck too forcefully can pinch the nerves in your neck and make it difficult or impossible to move your neck, or even further strain the muscles that you are trying to relax – not quite the result you are looking for!